 Bering Land Bridge National Preserve has no designated campgrounds or designated camping areas.
 Most camping is done in conjunction with other recreational activities.
 Camping in the arctic requires planning, preparation, and care in order to protect yourself and the fragile arctic ecosystem.
+Study the tips below and be sure to follow the seven principles of Leave No Trace.

 Site SelectionArctic tundra is fragile and slow to recover.
 It is best to camp on durable surfaces.